jd130067/cp1404practicals/prac_02/REFLECTION.md

 ## What are you currently doing poorly for practicals in this subject that you will change?

 Naming things poorly, missing things in my code that could make it shorter/more efficient.
-Overall end products should be checked over more carefully do be more 'finished'.
+Overall end products should be checked over more carefully to be more 'finished'.
-Change will rely on better scheduling around work
+Change will rely on better scheduling around other uni subjects.

 ## What are you doing really well for practicals in this subject?
+I am unsure so far.
+Maybe this can be updated after a few practicals.
 ...